 While the Indian mobile brands were struggling to provide a better service, it was the time when the Chinese brand – Xiaomi, better known as ‘The Apple of China’ entered the Indian mobile market with its flagship phone Mi3.
 I still remember writing about it, as the phone has completely changed the way online marketing can be done.
 It was the first phone in India that was sold exclusively in an e-commerce website, and the very first brand to introduce flash sales concept to India.
 It was also the reason for the downfall of many Indian mobile brands as they could not live up to the new trend.

 Though Micromax came up with a new sub-brand ‘Yu,’ but it hasn’t shown a significant impact on the sales.
 The phone is better known as ‘the heater’ which devasted the brand name.
-On the other side, the other brands like Karbonn, Intex, Spice, Videocon, etc. were busy in launching the same old smartphones with an internal memory of 4-8GB, while Xiaomi gained popularity with the Redmi Note series.
+On the other side, the other brands like Karbonn, Intex, Spice, Videocon, etc. were busy launching the same old smartphones with an internal memory of 4-8GB.
+At the same time, Xiaomi gained popularity with the Redmi Note series.

 Slowly, Indian mobile brands swept away from the smartphone category and got stuck to the feature phones.
 Several other Chinese brands like OnePlus, Meizu, Oppo, Vivo, etc. entered the Indian market and started showing their dominance.
-The Q4 2016 market share showed that Indian mobile brands have completely lost their dominance as none of them had a position in the top 5 and was entirely occupied by Chinese brands.
+The Q4 2016 market share showed that Indian mobile brands have entirely lost their dominance as none of them had a position in the top 5 and wholly occupied by Chinese brands.